nevrome/mobest/docs/advanced.md

 )
 ```

+The two iterations feature a different set of ages for the field-informing samples and are named `age_resampling_run_1` and `age_resampling_run_2`.

 As `search_ind_multi` has to be congruent with `ind_multi` we have to apply the same operation there.
 For simplicity we will assume a static age for this sample.
-With `search_time_mode = "absolute"` the search sample's age does not factor into the result.
+With `search_time_mode = "absolute"` the search sample's age does not factor into the result and we can safely ignore its temporal uncertainty for the input.

 ```r
 search_samples <- samples_with_age_samples %>%